coder/code-server/doc/guide.md

 ### Nginx reverse proxy

-If you prefer to use Nginx instead of Caddy, here is a sample config (put e.g. in `/etc/nginx/sites-enabled/code-server`):
+If you prefer to use Nginx instead of Caddy here is a sample config (put e.g. in `/etc/nginx/sites-enabled/code-server`):

 ```nginx
 server {
     listen 80 [::]:80;